1adgit/jobify1/README.md

 ## Introduction

-The Job Application Tracker is a MERN stack application that allows users to keep track of their job applications, deadlines, and progress.
+Jobify is a MERN stack application that allows users to keep track of their job applications, deadlines, and progress.
 Users can also search for new job openings.

 ## Features